Linuman/DockerComposeLabs/Labs/003-Structure/README.md

           - DEBUG=true # Another format for lists
     ```

+??? tip "Sensitive Variables"
-    *Tip: For sensitive variables, consider using a `.env` file (in the same directory as your `docker-compose.yml`) or Docker Secrets.*
+    For best practice when using sensative varuables, consider using a `.env` file (to be placed in the same directory as your `docker-compose.yml`) or `Docker Secrets`.

 ### `depends_on` (Service Dependencies)

+- **Purpose:** Defines the startup order between services, so services will only start after the services they depend on have been started.

+!!! warning "Important"
-- **Purpose:** Defines the startup order between services.
-Services will only start after the services they depend on have been started. *Important: `depends_on` ensures the container has started, but not necessarily that the service within it is ready to accept connections (e.g., a database fully booted and listening).*
+    `depends_on` ensures the container has started, but not necessarily that the service within it is ready to accept connections (e.g., a database fully booted and listening).

 - **Example:**

     ```yaml